Cloud Vulnerability DB

 A community-led vulnerabilities database

 An integer overflow vulnerability (CVE-2025-7709) was discovered in SQLite's FTS5 extension.
-The vulnerability was reported on July 15, 2025, fixed on July 16, 2025, and publicly disclosed on August 15, 2025.
-The issue affects SQLite versions up to 3.49.1 and was patched in version 3.50.3.
-The vulnerability exists in the calculation of an array of tombstone pointers, where the size calculation is truncated into a 32-bit integer (GitHub Advisory).
+The vulnerability was reported on July 15, 2025, and fixed on July 16, 2025, with public disclosure on August 15, 2025.
+The issue occurs when calculating the size of an array of tombstone pointers, which gets truncated into a 32-bit integer, potentially allowing a pointer to partially controlled data to be written out of bounds (Google Research).

 Source: This report was generated using AI